Rhedir gan School of Human and Behavioural Sciences

-This assignment asks you to tackle current issues surrounding practice structure and the delivery of feedback by applying the skill learning and expertise literature to your chosen sport.
-On completion (as well as meeting the modules learning outcomes), you will have developed the knowledge required to answer the question of how best to coach adults and children towards expertise much faster than the so-called 10,000 hr rule.
-Specifically, based on your understanding of the literature, the group discussions and the readings, you should design and produce a coaching essay for a sport of your choice.
-You should include the structuring practice and feedback aspects of the skill acquisition/coaching process covered.
+Based on your understanding of the literature and the group discussions and readings, design and produce a coaching essay for a sport of your choice.
+You should consider the structuring practice and feedback aspects of the skill acquisition/coaching process we have covered.
 You should present empirical evidence to support your rationale(s) with specific reference to the pertinent literature.
 Remember, you may feel that not all aspects within the structuring practice and providing feedback topics are relevant to your chosen sport and to-be-learned skill(s).
-In such situations, you must briefly describe why you believe this to be the case (again using literature to support your rationales).
+In such situations you must briefly describe why (again using literature to support your rationales).

 Strategaeth addysgu a dysgu

 Class time will consist of a combination of lectures, individual exercises, group discussions and formative assignment practice

 - Defnyddio cyfrifiaduron - Medrusrwydd wrth ddefnyddio ystod o feddalwedd cyfrifiadurol